ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 `SYCL <https://www.khronos.org/sycl/>`_ is a royalty-free, open-standard C++ programming model for multi-device programming.
 It provides a high-level, single-source programming model for heterogeneous systems, including GPUs.
 Originally SYCL was developed on top of OpenCL, however it is not limited to just that.
 It can be implemented on top of other low-level heterogeneous computing APIs, such as CUDA or HIP, enabling developers to write programs that can be executed on a variety of platforms.
 Note that while SYCL is relatively high-level model, the developers are still required to write GPU kernels explicitly.

 While Alpaka, Kokkos, and RAJA refer to specific projects, SYCL itself is only a standard, for which several implementations exist.
-For GPU programming, `Intel oneAPI DPC++ <https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html>`_ (supporting Intel GPUs natively, and NVIDIA and AMD GPUs with `Codeplay oneAPI plugins <https://codeplay.com/solutions/oneapi/>`_) and `hipSYCL <https://github.com/OpenSYCL/OpenSYCL>`_ (also known as Open SYCL, supporting NVIDIA and AMD GPUs, with experimental Intel GPU support available in combination with Intel oneAPI DPC++) are the most widely used.
+For GPU programming, `Intel oneAPI DPC++ <https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html>`_ (supporting Intel GPUs natively, and NVIDIA and AMD GPUs with `Codeplay oneAPI plugins <https://codeplay.com/solutions/oneapi/>`_) and `hipSYCL <https://github.com/OpenSYCL/OpenSYCL>`_ (also known as Open SYCL, supporting Nvidia and AMD GPUs, with experimental Intel GPU support available in combination with Intel oneAPI DPC++) are the most widely used.
 Other implementations of note are `triSYCL <https://github.com/triSYCL/triSYCL>`_ and `ComputeCPP <https://developer.codeplay.com/products/computecpp/ce/home/>`_.

 High-level language support